hawk/lux/doc/lux.md

 Each one is preceeded by its index number and optionally a star.
 Star means that the log has been updated since the previous status check.
 Use the index to display a particular log.
 Such as "t 2" for the event log.
-Press enter to display more lines. n_lines can be used to override that behavior and only display a fixed number of lines regardless of the command is repeated or not.
+Press enter to display more lines. n_lines can be used to override that behavior andonly display a fixed number of lines regardless of the command is repeated or not.

 **Parameters:**